 We already know that ice can work wonders on painful sunburns in the summer, but it can also treat puffy eyes and pesky zits and add radiance to skin year-round.
 There are so many hacks for using ice, including starting your day with lemon cubes.
 Here are 13 more refreshing ice cube beauty ideas!

 1. Cucumber + Honey Cube Cleanser

-For a glowing skin cleanser, try a frozen facial scrub.
-Cucumbers are naturally cooling while they gentle clean and moisturize the skin.
-Puree a cucumber add a squeeze of lemon juice and a drizzle of honey, pour into an ice tray and freeze.
+Start by pureeing a cucumber, then add a squeeze of lemon juice and a drizzle of honey, pour into an ice tray and freeze.
 Before using, I like to let the cube sit for 30 seconds or so to soften slightly.

 2. Green Tea Puffy Eye Cubes

 Green tea has become one of my facial favorites.
-With plenty of antioxidants and a dose of caffeine, it’s a perfect eye soother.
+With plenty of antioxidants [source] and a dose of caffeine, it’s a perfect eye soother.
 You’ve probably heard of using old tea bags on your eyes, but I like the iced tea treatment even more.

 3. Instant Ice Water Facial

 I started doing this after Giada mentioned it in her book, Feel Good Food.
 She starts her day the same way every day: yoga, a glass of water with lemon, and a face dunk in ice water.

 Trust me—it will definitely wake you up!
 Plus, the cold contracts the blood vessels and tightens everything right up, giving you an instant morning face-lift.